MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/policy-compliance/risk-tolerance.md

 To help understand risk tolerance, let's examine customer data.
 If a company in any industry posts customer data on an unsecured server, the risk of that data being compromised or stolen is relatively the same.
 However, the nature of the data and the companies tolerance for that risk changes wildly.

 * Companies in healthcare and finance in the United States, are governed by rigid, third-party compliance requirements.
 It is assumed that personally identifiable information (PII) or healthcare-related data is extremely confidential.
 There are severe consequences for these types of companies, if they are involved in the risks scenario above.
 Their tolerance will be extremely low.
 Any customer data published inside or outside of the network will need to be governed by those third-party compliance policies.
-* A gaming company whose customer data is limited to a user name, play times, and high scores, is not as likely to suffer any significant consequences, if they engage in the risky behavior above.
-Will any unsecured data is at risk, the impact of that risk is small.
-Therefore the tolerance for risk in this case is high.
+* A gaming company whose customer data is limited to a user name, play times, and high scores is not as likely to suffer any significant consequences, if they engage in the risky behavior above.
+While any unsecured data is at risk, the impact of that risk is small.
+Therefore, the tolerance for risk in this case is high.
-* A medium sized enterprise that provides carpet cleaning services to thousands of customers would fall in between these two tolerance extremes.
+* A medium-sized enterprise that provides carpet cleaning services to thousands of customers would fall in between these two tolerance extremes.
 There customer data may be more robust, containing details like address or phone number.
 Both could be considered PII and should be protected.
 However, there may not be any specific governance requirement mandating that the data be secured.
 From an IT perspective, the answer is simple, secure the data.
 From a business perspective, it may not be as simple.
 The business would need more details before they could determine a level of tolerance for this risk.

 The next section, shares a few sample questions that could help the business determine a level of risk tolerance for the use case above or others.